jmerali3/CO2_Analysis/README.md

 #####  Step 1 - The Basics
 Load and clean the data with Pandas, of course.
 * Load it with Pandas and convert to dataframe, which will make it easier to work with
-* Grab data of interest and drop the interest
+* Grab data of interest and drop the rest
-* Establish a reference date (March 1958)
+* Establish a reference date (March 1958, first measurement)

 Create utility functions
-* split_data():  - We will train our model on the "train" set and evaluate its performance on the "test" set
+* split_data():  - We will train the model on the "train" set and evaluate its performance on the "test" set
 * calc_error(): - Resid, RMSE, MAPE
   * We will calculate the residuals - the sum of the difference between the model predicted value and ground truth.
-  * We will use root mean square error (RMSE) to evaluate the quality of regressions, but we will also calculate mean absolute percentage error (MAPE).
+  * We will use root mean square error (RMSE) to evaluate the quality of regressions, and we will also calculate mean absolute percentage error (MAPE).
 These will typically be calculated on the "test" data to evaluate the model performance.
 Both algorithms are available through SKLearn.
 * Interpolate1d_function - simple interpolation

 #### Step 2 - The Regression
-The methodology is straightforward - let's plot the linear, quadratic, and cubic regressions with their respective RMSEs.
+The implementation is simple with SKLearn - let's plot the linear, quadratic, and cubic regressions with their respective RMSEs.

 ![Linear Regression](CO2_Plots/CO2_Linear_Regression.png)